ara4n/labyrinth/PLAN.md

 ## What do we want this to actually do?

  1. Solve an existing board

-   a) "Where is the best place (if any) to push the spare piece in order to win my move?"
+   * "Where is the best place (if any) to push the spare piece in order to win my move?"
-   b) Do AR and show where to put the piece, and what the route should be?
+   * Do AR and show where to put the piece, and what the route should be?

  2. Have a computer version of the game you can play with someone else if you've lost the pieces?